GVandeville/Portfolio/README.md

 This is a portfolio made by Guillaume Vandeville.

-Click on index.html to see the main page.
+Click on index.html to see the main page, or visit the website at https://gvandeville.github.io/Portfolio/